Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Discussion

-\name integrates translational pharmacology with multimodal AI to predict drug combination outcomes.
-It identifies interactions between approved and investigational drugs, guiding co-administration to mitigate risks.
-In oncology and metabolic disorders, \name links molecular toxicity signatures to clinical outcomes, improving precision in combination therapy selection. \name paves the way for more precise drug combination design, enhancing safety assessment and therapy selection in preclinical studies and clinical research.
+\name integrates translational pharmacology with multimodal AI to predict drug-combination outcomes.
+It identifies interactions between approved and investigational agents and can guide safer co-administration.
+In oncology and metabolic disorders, \name links molecular toxicity signals to clinical outcomes, supporting more precise selection of combination regimens. \name provides a generalizable safety-screening layer that can prioritize combinations for experimental validation and inform clinical study design.

 \xhdr{Acknowledgements} We obtained the latest BeatAML dataset from Jeffrey Tyner, and we thank Christopher Eide for his help with data processing.
 We thank Man Qing Liang and Xiang Zhang for their helpful discussions on the TWOSIDES dataset and Payal Chandak for discussions on the PrimeKG knowledge graph.
 We thank Philip Isola, Shanghua Gao, Huan He, Wenxian Shi, and Michelle M. Li for their feedback on model development.
-We thank Ruth Johnson for her feedback on the paper and for discussions on using \name for personalized clinical outcome prediction.
-We also appreciate Intae Moon's and Walker Rickord's comments on the manuscript.
+We thank Ayush Noori for discussions on using \name for personalized clinical outcome prediction.
+We appreciate Walker Rickord's comments on the manuscript.
 We thank Nigel Greene, Hebatallah Mohamed, and Michaël Ughetto for helpful feedback on \name and analyses.
 We thank Jane Knöchel for interpreting model predictions in MASH.
 We also thank Diansong Zhou and Karthick Vishwanathan for their valuable insights into the analysis of cancer drug combinations.
 We gratefully acknowledge the support of NIH R01-HD108794, NSF CAREER 2339524, US DoD FA8702-15-D-0001, Harvard Data Science Initiative, Amazon Faculty Research, Google Research Scholar Program, AstraZeneca Research, Roche Alliance with Distinguished Scientists, Sanofi iDEA-iTECH, Pfizer Research, Gates Foundation (INV-079038), Chan Zuckerberg Initiative, John and Virginia Kaneb Fellowship at Harvard Medical School, Biswas Computational Biology Initiative in partnership with the Milken Institute, Harvard Medical School Dean's Innovation Fund for the Use of Artificial Intelligence, and Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funders.